Optimism bias: Management and public policy

-Optimism bias influences decisions and forecasts in policy, planning, and management, e.g., the costs and completion times of planned decisions tend to be underestimated and the benefits overestimated due to optimism bias.
-The term planning fallacy for this effect was first proposed by Daniel Kahneman and Amos Tversky.
+Optimism bias influences decisions and forecasts in policy, planning, and management.
+The planning fallacy, that is, that costs and completion times of planned decisions tend to be underestimated and the benefits overestimated, was first proposed by Daniel Kahneman and Amos Tversky.
 There is a growing body of evidence proving that optimism bias represents one of the biggest single causes of risk for megaproject overspend.